ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 There's a first for everything.

-[lovely_hyahya's](https://osu.ppy.sh/users/10318380) [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) includes a quite uncommon feature: invisible long notes!
+[lovely_hyahya](https://osu.ppy.sh/users/10318380)'s [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) includes a quite uncommon feature: invisible long notes!
 They are however well telegraphed and you should see them coming, along with their very prominent musical representation.
-Speaking of musical representation, I don't think there's any need to introduce [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) anymore: a song of many implementations across all modes, even being featured in last month's Loved voting with [another 7K set](https://osu.ppy.sh/beatmapsets/1130083)!
+Speaking of musical representation, I don't think there's any need to introduce [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) anymore — a song of many implementations across all modes, even being featured in last month's Loved voting with [another 7K set](https://osu.ppy.sh/beatmapsets/1130083)!

-Outside of those invisible LNs, [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) defines itself as a fairly reading and SV focused.
-The syncopation inherent to the song makes rhythm complexity higher than average, and some of the polyrhythmic structures will definitely challenge the unprepared.
-It definitely requires a bit of practice to get this map down correctly.
+Outside of those invisible LNs, [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) defines itself as focused a fair bit on reading and SV.
+The syncopation inherent to the song makes rhythm complexity higher than the average, and some of the polyrhythmic structures will definitely challenge the unprepared.
+It certainly requires a bit of practice to get this map down correctly.

 When it rains, it pours, so you're getting a lot of [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691).
-But it doesn't have to be a bad thing, you can make it good by voting in the attached thread!
+But it doesn't have to be a bad thing, since you can make it good by voting in the attached thread!

 [![](/wiki/shared/news/2025-04-20-project-loved-april-2025/1411397.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})